Fundacion-AZTI/IOTC_YFT_2024_Assessment/README.md

 The *working folder* is a folder where the raw and processed data will be saved, and the SS3 configuration files will be created and run.
 Note that this is different than the *repository folder*.

-Create the working folder somewhere on your local computer, and then specify the path in the `sharepoint_path.R`.
+Create the *working folder* somewhere on your local computer, and then specify the path in `sharepoint_path.R`.
 For example:

 ```{r}
 shrpoint_path = 'C:/Use/2024_YFT_IOTC'